 The proposal should be written by the student.
 The student’s mentor may provide feedback on the Specific Aims and on a preliminary draft of the Approach.
 However, it is expected that the final version reflects the student’s ideas.

-The proposal should be 12 point font, 1 inch margins, single spaced with double space between paragraphs.
+The proposal should use 12-point font, 1-inch margins, and be single spaced with double space between paragraphs.
 In general, this should correspond to no more than 10 typed pages including References and figures.
 We are not strict about page limits, but your committee does not want to read anything longer than this, and may well appreciate something shorter.
 No “supplemental” material should be supplied.

 After handing in the proposal to their committee, the student is encouraged to contact committee members to inquire about possible areas of questioning.